-Disconnecting the connected solutions from Azure Sentinel
+Disconnecting the connected solutions from Microsoft Sentinel

-Since the requirement is about keeping the ingested data, but to remove the integration between Azure Sentinel and the LAW (Log Analytics Workspace), we don't want to actually delete everything - just disconnect them to avoid the cost.
+Since the requirement is about keeping the ingested data, but to remove the integration between Microsoft Sentinel and the LAW (Log Analytics Workspace), we don't want to actually delete everything - just disconnect them to avoid the cost.

 From this view, select "Solutions".

 Listed on this page are all the connected solutions.
 Depending on how many connectors and data sources you have, this will look different for you.
-You can select what you want to disconnect from your Azure Sentinel by removing the appropriate solutions from the list.
+You can select what you want to disconnect from your Microsoft Sentinel by removing the appropriate solutions from the list.

 Click the solution you want to remove.

 Now, ensure that this is really the solution that you really want to remove.
 I emphasize this as it's likely not a good idea to disconnect something that you would like to keep.
 Be sure you're doing the right thing, then continue by clicking "Delete".

 Query the data from your Log Analytics Workspace